Samuel M. Hartzmark

 Driehaus Center for Behavioral Finance Research Prize 2nd Place 2023

-Media Coverage: Freakonomics; Money Stuff (Bloomberg): Matt Levine [x2; x3; x4
+Media Coverage: Freakonomics; Financial Times; Money Stuff (Bloomberg): Matt Levine [x2; x3; x4]

 We demonstrate that predictable uninformed cash flows forecast aggregate market stock returns.
 Buying pressure from dividend payments (announced weeks prior) predicts higher value-weighted market returns, with returns for the top quintile of payment days four times higher than the lowest.
 This holds internationally, and increases when reinvestment is high and market liquidity is low.
 We estimate a market-level price multiplier of 1.9.
 These results suggest price pressure is a widespread result of flows, not an anomaly.